ldodson10/ldodson10/README.md

 ---

 ### **Why This Project Matters for Employers**
-This capstone demonstrates that you can:
+This capstone demonstrates that I can:

 - Operate within **regulated industries** (HIPAA context)
 - Build **real detection and response pipelines**